-Now that the vast majority of health care organizations utilize an electronic health record systems like Epic, it's imperative that administrators ensure that these platforms are always operating at peak performance.
+Now that the vast majority of health care organizations utilize electronic health record systems, it’s imperative that administrators ensure that these platforms are always operating at peak performance.
 The best approach to take here is a proactive stance, where any issues supporting Epic, or any other mission-critical software or applications, can be pinpointed before they cause larger accessibility or usage problems.

 Downtime can mean loss of life